felix068/PDF-installer/README.md

 ## License (Do Not Sue)
 This project is licensed under the [MIT License](LICENSE), but we take no responsibility for any confusion, frustration, or headache it may cause.
+#

 Feel free to contribute and suggest improvements...
+### Please do not optimize the code !